mjkuranda/yummy/IDEAS.md

 -   Improved README (guide for the customers and the developers - how to add ingredients and other stuff.

 ## Fixed

+v2.11.2:

+-   Types has affect on searching results.

 v2.6.3: